Ithaca Energy (LON:ITH) Shares Down 13.1% – What’s Next?

-Ithaca Energy plc (LON:ITH – Get Free Report)’s share price traded down 13.1% during mid-day trading on Saturday .
-The company traded as low as GBX 200 and last traded at GBX 203.
-12,338,506 shares traded hands during trading, an increase of 502% from the average session volume of 2,047,964 shares.
+Ithaca Energy plc (LON:ITH – Get Free Report)’s stock price traded down 13.1% during mid-day trading on Saturday .
+The stock traded as low as GBX 200 and last traded at GBX 203.
+12,338,506 shares changed hands during mid-day trading, an increase of 502% from the average session volume of 2,047,964 shares.
 The stock had previously closed at GBX 233.50.

-Several equities analysts have recently weighed in on ITH shares.
-Shore Capital reiterated a “no recommendation” rating on shares of Ithaca Energy in a research note on Tuesday, September 2nd.
-Peel Hunt reaffirmed a “buy” rating and set a GBX 200 target price on shares of Ithaca Energy in a report on Wednesday, September 17th.
-Finally, Jefferies Financial Group upgraded shares of Ithaca Energy to a “buy” rating and increased their price target for the stock from GBX 145 to GBX 220 in a research report on Monday, October 20th.
-Two research analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of GBX 210.
+A number of research analysts have issued reports on ITH shares.
+Shore Capital restated a “no recommendation” rating on shares of Ithaca Energy in a report on Tuesday, September 2nd.
+Peel Hunt reiterated a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a report on Wednesday, September 17th.
+Finally, Jefferies Financial Group upgraded shares of Ithaca Energy to a “buy” rating and boosted their price objective for the stock from GBX 145 to GBX 220 in a research note on Monday, October 20th.
+Two equities research analysts have rated the stock with a Buy rating, According to MarketBeat, the company has an average rating of “Buy” and a consensus price target of GBX 210.

 About Ithaca Energy